 # Input parameters

 <document id="doc-1" type="provided-document" mime-type="application/pdf"> <description>Form document with input params</description> <data>[REMOVED FOR BREVITY]</data> <form> <input-param name="first-name" value="James"/> <input-param name="last-name" value="Raynor"/> <input-param name="email" value="firstname.lastname@example.org"/> </form> </document>

 Form fields can contain up to 256 characters.
-This applies both to fields completed by the end-user and to prefilled values supplied as part of the signing order.
-The end-user will not be allowed to complete the signature process if any form fields exceed the character limit.
+This applies both to fields completed by the end-user and to pre-filled values supplied as part of the signing order.
+The end-user will not be allowed to complete the signing process if any form fields exceed the character limit.

-The screenshots are an example of how to create a form.
+The below screenshots show an example for how to create a form.

-The screenshots are an example of an end-user signing ceremony where a form is filled out and signed with Norwegian BankID and signed statement.
+The below screenshots show an example for an end-user signing ceremony where a form is filled out and signed with Norwegian BankID and Signed statement.
 The last screenshot is an example of the flattened result.

-As with any other signing order, once the end-user has completed the signature process, the result can be obtained via a
+As with any other signing order, once the end-user has completed the signing process, the result can be obtained via a

 output-param elements.
 This way, the customer can obtain the data values that the end-user has supplied in a structured format for further processing.